What About Inputing Policy in Value Function: Policy Representation and Policy-extended Value Function Approximator: Policy-extended Value Function Approximator

 We empirically investigate the value generalization of PeVFA with didactic environments.
 In this section, PeVFA $\mathbb{V}_{\theta}$ is parameterized by neural network and we use the concatenation of all weights and biases of the policy network as a straightforward representation $\chi_{\pi}$ for each policy, called \textit{Raw Policy Representation (RPR)}.
 Experimental details are provided in Appendix \ref{app:demon_details}.

-First, we demonstrate the global generalization (illustrated in Figure \ref{figure:global_gen}) in a continuous 2D Point Walker environment.
+First, we demonstrate the global generalization (illustrated in Fig.\ref{figure:global_gen}) in a continuous 2D Point Walker environment.
 We build the policy set $\Pi$ with synthetic policies, each of which is a randomly initialized 2-layer \emph{tanh}-activated neural network with 2 units for each layer.
-The size of $\Pi$ is 20k and the behavioral diversity of synthetic policies is verified (see Figure \ref{figure:syn_popu} in Appendix).
+The size of $\Pi$ is 20k and the behavioral diversity of synthetic policies is verified (see Fig.\ref{figure:syn_popu} in Appendix).
 We divide $\Pi$ into training set (i.e., known policies $\Pi_0$) and testing set (i.e., unseen policies $\Pi_1$).
 We rollout the policies in the environment to collect trajectories, based on which we perform value approximation training.
+Fig.\ref{figure:global_gen_order_opt} shows the value predictions for policies from training and testing set (100 for each).
 Our results show that a PeVFA trained on $\Pi_0$ achieves reasonable generalization performance when evaluating on $\Pi_1$.
 The average losses on training and testing set are 1.782 and 2.071 over 6 trials.
-Figure \ref{figure:global_gen_order_opt} shows the value predictions for policies from training and testing set (100 for each).